mrouhi13/thiswayyoufools/_posts/how-to-add-extra-fields-to-m2m-relations-in-django.md

     name = models.CharField(max_length=225)
 ```

-Look at my M2M relation between Request and Customer model.
-As I said before,
+Look at my M2M relation between the Request and Customer model.
+As I said
-Django automatically creates an intermediary model for this relation.
-If you
+before, Django automatically creates an intermediary model for this relation.
-want to see what happened exactly run this command:
+If you want to see what happened precisely, run this command:

 -     ./manage.py sqlmigrate my_app 0001_initial